What is Populism? – Understanding Populism in History, American Populism, and General Modern Populism in the West

 Populism is a broad term that generally describes popular sentiment felt by the working class against the elites.
 It can look like social conservative nativist right-wing populism or social liberal progressive left-wing populism.
 Additionally, both the left-wing and right-wing versions of populism can be authoritative or not.

-In words, populism can be socially liberal (like Bernie) or socially conservative (like the Tea Party) or it can be authoritarian (like the NAZIs) or not (like an ideal libertarian state).
+In words, populism can be socially liberal and “progressive left” (like Bernie) or socially conservative (like the Tea Party) or it can be authoritarian (like the NAZIs) or not (like an ideal libertarian state).
 As long as it isn’t elite, it can be said to be populist.

 TIP: See National “Right-Wing” Populism and Socially Progressive “Left-Wing” Populism are Different.
 Another article called “authoritative populism and non-authoritative populism are different” would make sense, but I think that is covered here.
 Imagine a pure libertarian state run by Mises, it would probably have its own ills.
 Now imagine a left-wing and right-wing version of that.
 That will start to show the nuance of types.
 The potential problem with all of this is a problem of extremes.